johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * A short tutorial of how to make addresses for your two different seeds will go here.
 * A short tutorial of how to back up your seeds will go here.
 * A short tutorial of how to send IOTAs from binance to your new address will go here.
+* A short tutorial of how to find a healthy node will go here.
 * A short tutorial of how to check your balance will go here.
 * A short tutorial of how to make a transaction bundle will go here.
 * A short tutorial of how to sign a transaction bundle will go here.